jardieljr/derivatives/README.md

 ![Screenshot](Input_Github.jpg)

-The result of the binomial model is €20.3498.
+The result using our binomial model is €20.3498.

 ![Screenshot](Binomial_Pricing_Github.jpg)

-The result of the Black & Scholes model is €19.962.
+The result using our Black & Scholes model is €19.962.

 ![Screenshot](B&S_pricing_Github.jpg)